revanth7667/Duke_IDS_706-DE/README.md

 ## 1. README.md
    contains the information about the repository and instructions for using it
 ## 2. requirements.txt
    contains list of packages and libraries which are required for running the project.
-The list will be updated as per the requirements over time
+Note: limited items have been added as this is an example repository, the list will be updated as per the requirements over time
 ## 3. github_actions.yml
    github actions is used to automate the following 4 actions whenever a change is made to the files in the repository:
    - ``install`` : the packages and libraries mentioned in the requirements.txt